koenrane/KR-new-site/content/corrigibility-as-outside-view.md

 af-num-comments-on-upload: 10
 publish: true
 title: Corrigibility as outside view
-lw-latest-edit: 2020-05-12T17:22:13.849Z
+lw-latest-edit: 2020-05-12T17:22:13.849000Z
-lw-is-linkpost: "false"
+lw-is-linkpost: 'false'
 tags:
 - corrigibility
 - AI
 aliases:
 - corrigibility-as-outside-view
 lw-sequence-title: Thoughts on Corrigibility
 lw-sequence-image-grid: sequencesgrid/yuauvyzko4ttusbzpkkz
 lw-sequence-image-banner: sequences/ww73ub24plfayownucjk
 sequence-link: posts#thoughts-on-corrigibility
 prev-post-slug: non-obstruction-motivates-corrigibility
-prev-post-title: "Non-Obstruction: A Simple Concept Motivating Corrigibility"
+prev-post-title: 'Non-Obstruction: A Simple Concept Motivating Corrigibility'
 next-post-slug: a-certain-formalization-of-corrigibility-is-vnm-incoherent
 next-post-title: A Certain Formalization of Corrigibility Is VNM-Incoherent
-lw-reward-post-warning: "false"
+lw-reward-post-warning: 'false'
-use-full-width-images: "false"
+use-full-width-images: 'false'
 date_published: 05/08/2020
 original_url: https://www.lesswrong.com/posts/BMj6uMuyBidrdZkiD/corrigibility-as-outside-view
 skip_import: true
+description: Corrigibility may emerge when AI recognizes its flaws by simulating its own decision-making and defers to human judgment when appropriate.
 ---
 You run a country.
 One day, you think "I could help so many more people if I set all the rules... and I could make this happen".
 As far as you can tell, this is the _real reason_ you want to set the rules – you want to help people, and you think you'd do a good job.